EvenGal/spring-projects/authorization-with-keycloak/README.md

 ## How to run:

-Copy the .env.template file and add admin as password:
+Copy the .env.template file and add "admin" as password:

 [.env.template](.env.template)